Gavin-OP/CSCI3100-ChatU/backend/README.md

 - Usage: Get all info of a tweet/retweet by providing its id.
 The attribute 'original' is not null only if this is a retweet

 - GET

+- Use scenario:
+    - display content of tweet in tweet detail page
+    - display content of retweet in retweet detail page
+    - display partial content of tweet searched under admin/tweet
+    - display partial content of tweet search result under homepage
+    - disply partial content of tweet in tweetcards and retweetcards at homepage, personal/tweet page, personal fav page

 - Input: a int-type var named tweetId, which is the id of the tweet that someone wants to get all info for